airladon/FigureOne/docs/tutorials/15 - Recorder Introduction/README.md

 Use the [Recorder](https://airladon.github.io/FigureOne/api/#recorder) class to create an interactive video from an interactive figure, recorded mouse movements and an audio track.

-As loading local images into a html can be prevented by web browser security settings, this example needs to be loaded from a web server.
+As loading local files into a html can be prevented by web browser security settings, this example needs to be loaded from a web server.

 You can create a local web server and host the tutorial by first cloning the repository: